gabrielfalcao/bose/doc/index.rst

-.. bose documentation master file, created by sphinx-quickstart on Thu Mar 26 16:49:00 2009.
+.. psychoacoustics documentation master file, created by sphinx-quickstart on Thu Mar 26 16:49:00 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.